What is the purpose of a training plan?

 Top tips for training officers

-- Get to know your trainee as an individual.
-What are their skills gaps?
-Consider what the trainee has done prior to the training programme, account for their strengths and weaknesses.
+- consider what the trainee has done prior to the training programme, and account for their strengths and weaknesses.
 Every trainee is different, with different personal circumstances, which need to be factored into planning.

-- Ensure that you know what is required from the trainees by their academic programme.
+- ensure that you know what is required from the trainee by their academic programme